simaodeveloper/bags/README.md

 # EasyStorage
-The EasyStorage have simple methods to manager localStorage API + JSON API
+WIP - The EasyStorage have simple methods to manager localStorage API + JSON API

 # Todo